 The way that Google used anchor text distributions over time to determine an evergreen score for in-Depth articles was interesting.
 A few people in the SEO Industry have written about evergreen content and have suggested removing post dates from blog posts, which wouldn’t alone show the same kind of continual interest in an article over time that Google is looking for.

 I’m wondering if a continued stream of social shares at places like Twitter or Facebook or Google+ might be another way of telling about how evergreen content might be.
-It’s possible that a process like this in-Depth article approach might evolve over time, and we may see these start reappearing – they seem like an interesting idea.
+A process like this in-Depth article approach might evolve, and we may see these start reappearing – they seem like an interesting idea.